-Intermittent fasting has been linked to longevity and a reduction in neurodegenerative disorders like Alzheimer’s and Parkinson’s, though human research is still a long way from proving out the mechanisms of this relationship.
+Intermittent fasting has been linked to longevity and a reduction in neurodegenerative disorders like Alzheimer’s and Parkinson’s.
+The 5/2 or 24 hour fast benefits indicate the most significant impact in the areas of longevity and cognitive health.
+Initial research is encouraging, but human research is still a long way from proving out the mechanisms of this relationship.

-From a purely dietary perspective, intermittent fasting has been shown to promote weight loss and significant reductions in blood sugar and insulin levels, as well as a drastic increase in human growth hormone.
+From a purely dietary perspective, intermittent fasting has been shown to promote weight loss and significant reductions in blood sugar and insulin levels.
+Periodic fasting has also been associated with a drastic increase in human growth hormone.

-Incorporating an eating regimen that restricts calories or alters your eating pattern substantially should always be discussed with your healthcare practitioner, particularly if you have ongoing health concerns like diabetes.
+You should always discuss any eating regimen that restricts calories or alters your eating pattern with your healthcare practitioner.
+This is particularly important if you have ongoing health concerns like diabetes.
 These fasting techniques are also unsuitable for children or the chronically ill.

-The benefits of periodic fasting or other calorie restricting dietary plans are most pronounced when accompanied by regular, moderate physical activity.
+The benefits of intermittent fasting or other calorie restricting dietary plans are most pronounced when accompanied by regular, moderate physical activity.

-Exercise will also keep your body keep from adjusting metabolically to the state of reduced caloric intake.
+Exercise will also keep your body from adjusting to the state of reduced caloric intake.
 This adjustment is part why many people hit those frustrating weight loss plateaus.

-While the many benefits of intermittent fasting are far from guaranteed or even fully proven, the technique has a lot of potential, so if you are looking to jump-start your healthy new year, consider giving it a try to find out for yourself.
+While the many benefits of intermittent fasting are far from guaranteed or even fully proven, the technique has a lot of potential.
+So if you are looking to jump-start a holistic approach to health and wellness, give it a try to find out for yourself.